-Blood A1c, also called hemoglobin A1c, is a test recommended by the American Diabetes Association for diabetes screening and routine monitoring.
-A1c is a form of hemoglobin -- a protein in red blood cells -- that has combined with a molecule of the sugar glucose.
-As a marker for how much glucose has been present in the blood over time, elevated A1c values are most commonly seen in people with diabetes.
-However, in certain medical situations, A1c may be elevated in someone who does not have diabetes.
+An A1c blood test, also called hemoglobin A1c, is recommended by the American Diabetes Association (ADA) for prediabetes and diabetes screening, and recommended for routine monitoring of blood sugar levels in people with diabetes.
+A1c is a form of hemoglobin -- a protein in red blood cells -- that has combined with a molecule of blood sugar or glucose.
+As a marker for how much glucose has been present in the blood over time, elevated A1c values are most commonly seen in people with prediabetes and diabetes.
+However, in certain medical situations, A1c may be elevated in someone who does not have these conditions.

 Blood Glucose History

 An A1c value represents the percent of the total hemoglobin in the A1c form.
 Both an increase of A1c hemoglobin -- due to the presence of high blood sugar -- or a decrease in total hemoglobin can make the A1c percentage higher.
-Certain types of anemia associated with low total hemoglobin production can elevate the proportion of hemoglobin present in the A1c form.
+Certain types of anemia associated with decreased hemoglobin production or longer lifespan of red blood cells can elevate the proportion of hemoglobin present in the A1c form.
 People with anemia due to lack of iron, folate or vitamin B12 may have an elevated A1c without having diabetes.
-Anemia caused by certain types of untreated kidney disease may also cause an elevated A1c in the absence of diabetes.
+Even the anemia common in the last trimester of pregnancy can falsely elevate A1c levels.
+Anemia caused by certain types of kidney disease may also cause an increased A1c level.

-Certain medications may cause high blood sugar values in people who do not have diabetes.
-If taken for a prolonged period, these drugs may lead to an elevated A1c in the absence of underlying diabetes.
-Examples include corticosteroids, such as prednisone, and the antiseizure medication phenytoin (Dilantin).
-Some antiviral medications used to treat human immunodeficiency virus can also elevate blood sugar, including fosamprenavir (Lexiva) and saquinavir (Invirase).
-Drugs used after organ transplantation may suppress hemoglobin production and cause an increase in A1c without diabetes.
+Certain medications may also cause elevated A1c test results.
+Examples of drugs that increase blood glucose levels, even in people without diabetes, include corticosteroids, such as prednisone, and the antiseizure medication phenytoin (Dilantin).
+Some antiviral medications used to treat human immunodeficiency virus can also elevate blood glucose, including fosamprenavir (Lexiva) and saquinavir (Invirase).
+Drugs used after organ transplantation may suppress hemoglobin production and cause an increase in A1c levels.
+If the A1c test accurately relfects elevations in blood glucose levels, treatment may be needed to correct this drug side effect.
+If high blood sugar levels persist or if you need to be on this drug long-term, your doctor may refer to your condition as drug-induced diabetes.

 - Diabetes Care: International Expert Committee Report on the Role of the A1C Assay in the Diagnosis of Diabetes